Brief History of the 62nd Military Police Company (Highway Patrol)

 General H. Norman Schwarzkopf, affectionately known as “Storming Norman” of Gulf War Fame, in his Autobiography, It Doesn’t Take A Hero,3 recounted about his father, Colonel (later General) Herbert Norman Schwarzkopf.
 He tells that his father, a West Point graduate had served during WW I and had been Provost Marshal of an occupied German town because he spoke the language.
 He left the Army after the war, and in 1921 was chosen to organize the New Jersey State Police.

-Col. Schwarzkopf was called back into the Army in 1940, and was later described by his son as one of the Army’s most unusual colonels of the time.
-One, whose bulk of actual experience involved commanding not soldiers, but policemen.
+Col. Schwarzkopf was called back into the Army in 1940, and was later described by his son as one of the Armies most unusual colonels of the era.
+A commander, whose bulk of actual experience involved commanding not soldiers, but policemen.
 During World War II, he held several varied positions, which included establishing and delivering military aid to our Soviet allies, and attaché duties in Iran.
 He also served in Germany, and in 1948 was transferred to the Army’s European Headquarters in Frankfurt to work as Deputy Provost Marshal of the US Forces Military Police.
 One of his very first tasks was to establish a highway patrol unit to patrol the high-speed autobahns running the length and width of Germany.

 Jersey State Police force, which Gen. Schwarzkopf had previously commanded.
 While the rest of the military forces utilized vehicles